-If you would like to jump-start your metabolism even more to induce weight loss, try drinking a cup of green tea when you wake up in the morning!
-You could also pair your green tea with some pure L-carnitine powder as well.
+If you would like to jump-start your metabolism even more to induce weight loss, try also drinking a cup of green tea or coffee (I prefer Puroast Low-Acid Coffee) when you wake up in the morning because they can promote fat oxidization but don’t “break your fast.”

-A 2012 study conducted in the Nutrition Journal concluded that combined with proper calorie restriction, intermittent fasting is effective for inducing weight loss and cardiovascular protection in obese women.
+A 2012 study that was published in the Nutrition Journal concluded that combined with proper calorie restriction, intermittent fasting is effective for inducing weight loss and cardiovascular protection in obese women.

 Intermittent fasting is an exceptional way to improve your physique and get an aesthetic body!